Operation Épervier: Containing Libya

-On September 11, the Chadian and Libyan governments accept a ceasefire mediated by the OAU, which put an end to the conflict.
+On 11 September the Chadian and Libyan governments accepted a ceasefire mediated by the OAU, which put an end to the conflict.
 While long negotiations between the two parties started, the French continued to fortify their positions in Chad, including completion of an air strip at Abéché in September.
-The French started assuming humanitarian tasks, such as mine-clearing in northern Chad; it was during one of these missions that Operation Épervier reported on its first loss on January 14, 1988.
+The French started assuming humanitarian tasks, such as mine-clearing in northern Chad; it was during one of these missions that Operation Épervier reported on its first loss on 14 January 1988.

 The Chadian–Libyan conflict officially came to an end in October 1988, when Chad resumed formal diplomatic relations with Libya, in accordance with recommendations made by the OAU.
 As a result, the French contingent started decreasing in size.
 Cost was another reason for a decrease in France's military presences: in 1987 alone, Operation Épervier had cost France 1.7 billion French francs.
 In 1989 the number of men deployed to Chad had fallen to 1,000, and many minor bases had been dismantled.